speakeasyjs/speakeasy/README.md

-**Throws**: Error if secret or label is missing, or if hotp is used and a counter is missing, if the type is not one of `hotp` or `totp`, if the algorithm is not one of the supported SHA1, SHA256, or SHA512, if the URL is called with an invalid number of digits, or an invalid period.
+**Throws**: Error if secret or label is missing, or if hotp is used and a counter is missing, if the type is not one of `hotp` or `totp`, if the number of digits is non-numeric, or an invalid period is used.
+Warns if the number of digits is not either 6 or 8 (though 6 is the only one supported by Google Authenticator), and if the hashihng algorithm is not one of the supported SHA1, SHA256, or SHA512.

 **Returns**: <code>String</code> - A URL suitable for use with the Google Authenticator.